 Training Location: Gunnison County Department of Health & Human Services 225 N. Pine Street Gunnnison, CO 81230 (View Google Map)

-Janna brings more than 25 years of experience leading, training, coaching and facilitating in government, health and higher education.
-She is currently serving as a Faculty member and Coach for the Regional Institute for Health and Environmental Leadership and as an Instructor in the Master of Public Health program at Colorado State University.
+Janna brings more than 25 years of experience leading, coaching, training and facilitating in government, health, non-profit and education sectors.
+She currently serves as a Faculty member and Coach for the Regional Institute for Health and Environmental Leadership (RIHEL) and as an Instructor in the Master of Public Health program at Colorado State University.
 Additionally, Janna is an International Coach Federation (ICF) accredited coach and privately coaches individuals to achieve their personal and professional development goals.